guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ... | ⟨ done (nat (suc x)) , done (nat y) ⟩ = step ϕ+
 ```

-# Multi step
+## Multi step

 Now, it will be defined the multi step of the language.
 It can be a zero step, so an expression `M` can go to `M` (`M —↠ M`)
-or a multiple step (that can be one, two or any natural number).
+or it can be a multiple step (that can be one, two or any natural number).

 ```
 infix  2 _—↠_